GustavoHBDuarte/store-sales-estimator/README.md

 <h1>1- Overview and business problem</h1>

 <br>
-<p><font size="3">Rossmann operates over 3,000 drug stores in 7 European countries.
-Currently, Rossmann store managers are tasked with predicting their daily sales for up to six weeks in advance.
-Store sales are influenced by many factors, including promotions, competition, school and state holidays, seasonality, and locality.
-With thousands of individual managers predicting sales based on their unique circumstances, the accuracy of results can be quite varied.</font></p>
+<p><font size="3">Rossmann operates over 3,000 drug stores in 7 European countries.</br>
+Currently, Rossmann store managers are tasked with predicting their daily sales for up to six weeks in advance.</br> Store sales are influenced by many factors, including promotions, competition, school and state holidays, seasonality, and locality.

-<p><font size="3">In this (fictitious) problem, the company's CFO asked its managers to forecast sales for each store for the next six weeks in order to define a budget for the renovation of the stores.</font></p>
+</br>With thousands of individual managers predicting sales based on their unique circumstances, the accuracy of results can be quite varied.</font></p>

 <p><font size="3">For this purpose a machine learning model was implemented aimed to forecast daily sales for six weeks.
-The corresponding model was sucessifully deployed in order to provide predictions to be consumed by a Telegram bot.</font></p>
+The corresponding model was further sucessifully deployed in order to provide predictions to be consumed by a Telegram bot.</font></p>

 <h1>2- Assumptions</h1>